bookio/client/docs/howto-add-new-language.md

 ###How to Add a New Language to Bookio

 ####Guidelines for Localization
-* Use simple and short text
+* Use a simple language
 * Avoid technical jargon
 * Speak directly to the user
+* Be brief!